-- 4.3.2.1 Modern signalling software (Integrated Electronic Control Centre [IECC]), which may not have the full capabilities of Traffic Management, can also make use of Stock and Crew data, if reconfigured. - 4.3.2.2 As per 4.3.1.3, Stock and Crew systems can interact with more than one signalling location. - 4.3.2.3 Signalling systems can provide the Stock and Crew system with train location information, if desired by the RU. - 4.3.2.4 As per 4.3.1.8, the signalling software can utilise stock and crew data to authenticate some routing decisions. - 4.3.2.5 Should a routing decision contravene a stock and crew constraint, the signaller is provided with a clear explanation as to why the routing could be unsuitable.
+- 4.3.2.1 Modern signalling software based on Visual Display Units (VDUs), which may not have the full capabilities of Traffic Management, can also make use of Stock and Crew data, if reconfigured. - 4.3.2.2 As per 4.3.1.3, Stock and Crew systems can interact with more than one signalling location. - 4.3.2.3 Signalling systems can provide the Stock and Crew system with train location information, if desired by the RU. - 4.3.2.4 As per 4.3.1.8, the signalling software can utilise stock and crew data to authenticate some routing decisions. - 4.3.2.5 Should a routing decision contravene a stock and crew constraint, the signaller is provided with a clear explanation as to why the routing could be unsuitable.

-4.3.3 C-DAS
+4.3.3 Driver Advisory Systems (DAS)